stagas/atomic/README.md

 atomic lets you perform atomic operations based on keys.
-Additional tasks that try to access the same key get queued up and executed when the previous task calls 'done()' to indicate it has finished its operation.
+Additional tasks that try to access the same key get queued up and executed when the previous task calls `done()` to indicate it has finished its operation.
 It's useful when you want to perform a multiple I/O calls on databases and don't want anything else messing with your values in-between calls.